 Collecting your car

 Furthermore, you can take advantage of a range of adaptations that make driving easier or improve accessibility and stowage in your vehicle easier.
-These include hand controls, steering wheel add-ons and lifts that hoist a wheelchair into the boot.
+These include hand controls, steering wheel add-ons, and lifts that hoist a wheelchair into the boot.

 Established in 1977, Motability Scheme has since grown into one of the UK’s leading providers of mobility cars and scooters for those with disabilities.
 It has evolved its offering based on robust documentation processes and stringent eligibility criteria.

 Returning your car

 As a general guideline, if there’s no major damage present, you should receive a Good Condition Bonus of £600 (£900 for WAVs).
-Additionally, it might be worthwhile having the car checked for small dings or scratches.
+Additionally, it might be worthwhile having the car assessed for small dings or scratches.